minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-egg-cartons.md

 ##### Game 1:

 Put any food or treats inside an egg carton, close it and give it to your dog.
 If this too easy for your dog, you can secure it with some masking tape.
-It takes Miki about 1-2 minutes to get the treats out.
+It takes Miki about 1-2 minutes to get the treats out from a taped carton.

 [![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AABWRqIYcNA21Wk4ebi1Bkmta/aktivointi/kananmunakotelot/DSC42631-800px.jpg)](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AABKjZkSoy7yhP0_hzsEm7ZDa/aktivointi/kananmunakotelot/DSC42631.jpg)